 What is the cost to live at Belmont House?

 Although the Ministry of Long-Term Care pays for the care you receive, you are responsible for accommodation costs, which are standard across Ontario.
 Rates are typically reviewed annually by the Ministry of Long-Term Care.
 If you do not have enough annual income to pay for the basic room, the government can help you through a subsidy that will bring the cost down to a level you can afford.
 The subsidy is not available to people requesting semi-private or private rooms.
-Current rates (effective July 1, 2019 and subject to change) are:
+Current rates (updates as of 2021) are:

 Do I need to identify as a Christian to be admitted to Belmont House?

 While we are designated as a Christian home, all persons regardless of faith or religious identity are welcome.

 We have two caring Chaplains at Belmont House who facilitate church services, daily morning prayers, memorial services and are available to provide counselling services for both Residents and family members.